its-Ravi-Singh/Prac-NN-from-Scratch/README.md

-# Neural_Network_Prac-NN-
-Creating Neural Network from Scratch in python
+# Neural Network from Scratch in Python

+This repository contains a basic implementation of a feedforward neural network from scratch using Python and NumPy.

+## Features

-1.1 Basic Operations
+### 1.1 Basic Operations
+- Implemented core operations (like matrix multiplication, forward/backward passes) as recursive Python functions.